joemoose/psiops/docs/playing.md

 ## Mission Clocks

-Complex tasks requiring multiple actions to complete or impending threats are tracked on mission clocks, typically divided into 4, 6, or 8 segments.
-The more complex the task or the more time available before the threat manifests, the more segments the clock has.
-Progress is tracked by marking off segments.
+Mission clocks track complex tasks involving multiple actions or imminent threats.
+The clock is usually divided into 4, 6, or 8 segments.
+The number of segments increases with task complexity or the amount of time before the threat appears.
+Progress is indicated by marking off segments.

 ### Example Clocks